luitelshreejal/NodeExpressSetup/README.md

 9. In order to read the JSON data being sent, we need to do the below.

     a. npm install --save body-parser

+10. To analyze the JSON files, we need to:

+        import bodyParser from "body-parser";

+        app.use(bodyParser.json()); //parses the JSON object that we've included with our post request and it adds a body property to the request parameter.